-10This one bothers me; to do this is like painting a target on your back.
+1 This one bothers me; to do this is like painting a target on your back.
 But He goes on to say that it is better to fear God more than man, and that nothing can happen to you apart from the Father's will.
 But how many of us really trust God that much?
 How many of us can say with Job, "Though He slay me, yet will I trust Him" (Job 13:15)?

-11The Greek Text has 'Gehenna', a euphemism for the Lake of Fire.
+2 The Greek Text has 'Gehenna', a euphemism for the Lake of Fire.

-from your Father's will.
-30 Why even the hairs of your head are all numbered!
-31 Therefore do not be afraid; you are worth more than many sparrows.

-Jesus demands total commitment

-- 32 "Now then, everyone who will confess me before the people, I will also confess him before my Father who is in the heavens.
-33 But whoever should deny me before the people, I will also deny him before my Father who is in the heavens.1 - 34 "Do not suppose that I came to bring peace on the earth.
+confess him before my Father who is in the heavens.
+33 But whoever should deny me before the people, I will also deny him before my Father who is in the heavens.1

+34 "Do not suppose that I came to bring peace on the earth.
 I did not come to bring peace, but a sword.
+35 For I came to set a man against his father, and a daughter against her mother, and a daughter-in-law against her mother-in-law; 36 and a man's enemies will be those of his own household.

+37 "The one who is more devoted to father or mother than to me is not worthy of me, and the one who is more devoted to son or daughter than to me is not worthy of me; 38 and he who does not take up his cross and follow after me is not worthy of me.2 39 The one

+1 If Jesus denies us in front of the Father, what are our chances?
+Maybe this is why the Text says that a coward does not enter the Kingdom (Revelation 21:8).

+Notice that it is Jesus who sets the parameters, not we.
+Rather than people 'accepting' Jesus, the question is whether He will accept us.

-35 For I came to set a man against his father, and a daughter against her mother, and a daughter-in-law against her mother-in-law; 36 and a man's enemies will be those of his own household. - 37 "The one who is more devoted to father or mother than to me is not worthy of me, and the one who is more devoted to son or daughter than to me is not worthy of me; 38 and he who does not take up his cross and follow after me is not worthy of me.2 39 The one 'finding' his life will lose it, and the one 'losing' his life for my sake will find it.3 - 40 "The one receiving you receives me, and the one receiving me receives the One who sent me.
-41 The one receiving a prophet in the name of a prophet will receive a prophet's reward,4 and the one receiving a righteous man in the name of a righteous man will receive a righteous man's reward.
-42 And whoever should give so much as a cup of cold water to one of these little ones, in the name of a disciple, assuredly I say to you, he will certainly not lose his reward."5
+'finding' his life will lose it, and the one 'losing' his life for my sake will find it.1

+40 "The one receiving you receives me, and the one receiving me receives the One who sent me.
+41 The one receiving a prophet in the name of a prophet will receive a prophet's reward,2 and the one receiving a righteous man in the name of a righteous man will receive a righteous man's reward.
+42 And whoever should give so much as a cup of cold water to one of these little ones, in the name of a disciple, assuredly I say to you, he will certainly not lose his reward."3

+1 I take it that the reference is to the potential that your life represents, potential in the interests of God's Kingdom.
+To the extent that your life revolves around God's will and Kingdom you will both find and save it-of course from the world's perspective you will be throwing it away.

+2 I assume that the point here is identification: you are identifying with the prophet whose name you invoke; and if that prophet is in prison, you are taking a risk.

+3 Presumably the rewards mentioned here are received in this life, since the good deeds mentioned could be performed by an unbeliever.
+I suggest that God blesses anyone who takes sides with what is right, good, decent, honorable, just-but if that person does not belong to Christ the blessing is limited to this life.
-The Pharisees reject Jesus as Messiah

-11:1 And so it was, when Jesus finished directing His twelve disciples, that He moved on from there to teach and preach in their towns.6
+The Pharisees reject Jesus as Messiah 11:1 And so it was, when Jesus finished directing His twelve disciples, that He moved on from there to teach and preach in their towns.1